Arvest Bank Theatre at the Midland

-In 1966, American Multi-Cinema bought the theater.
+In 1966, American Multi-Cinema bought the theatre.
 A company known then for its innovations with smaller, twinned theaters now operated one of the largest movie palaces on earth.

 The renamed Midland Theatre was listed on the National Registry of Historic Places in 1977 and stopped showing movies in its 3-screens on September 24, 1981.
 The drapes in the main auditorium have been removed and it became a venue for stage shows, concerts, and other peforming arts.

 It remains one of the grandest movie palaces ever built in the United States and a testament to the heralded work of Thomas Lamb.

 It was closed on May 13, 2006 for a major refurbishment, re-opening on September 9, 2008.
 By October 2016 it was known as the Arvest Bank Theatre at the Midland.